disclose-framework/disclose-mcp-server/README.md

    }
    ```
 1. Restart Claude Desktop
-1. Try asking: *“What are the disclosure signals for example.com?”* or *“Check signal coverage for example.com.”*
+1. Try asking: *"What are the disclosure signals for example.com?"* or *"Check signal coverage for example.com."*

 ## About